nijon4rch/corrfetch/README.md

 Example configurations can be found in the `examples` directory.

-Check out the [full config](https://github.com/nijon4rch/corrfetch/blob/main/examples/full.toml) to see all possible options and keys.
+Check out the [full config](https://github.com/nijon4rch/corrfetch/blob/main/examples/full.toml) example to see all possible options and keys.